Killer Andrew Innes must serve at least 36 years in jail for double murder

 It concluded: “There is nothing that can restore Bennylyn and Jellica to us.
 But the jury’s guilty verdict for murder provides some comfort to our family and friends and brings justice for Bennylyn and Jellica.”

-During the trial, the jury witnessed some of the most harrowing evidence to come before a Scottish court.
+“Not only did he callously take the lives of a young mother and an innocent child, he then set out to escape justice by burying their bodies beneath his kitchen floor,” he said.

-Innes admitted killing Ms Burke and Jellica but denied murdering them and lodged a special defence of diminished responsibility.
+“His actions showed no regard for human life, or for the suffering and anguish he brought to their loved ones.”

-On his arrest, when he was asked where Ms Burke was, Innes told Pc Gavin Burns: “She’s under the kitchen floor.”
+Passing sentence, Lord Beckett said the “difficult and harrowing” case was one of the worst to have come before a Scottish court.

 But this was not true, he admitted as he took to the witness box on the third day of his trial.